FabricationsHQ - Muirsically Speaking

 That was 1970.
 I started to follow the club at the start of the next season.

-White Hart Lane, the home of Spurs, is about 400 miles down the road from me and London is fairly accessible by car, train, bus or plane should I choose to visit.
+White Hart Lane, the home of Tottenham Hotspur, is about 400 miles down the road from me but London is fairly accessible by car, train, bus or plane should I choose to visit The Lane.

-Yet in October 2010 I chose to visit London because the San Francisco 49ers were in town and, as already mentioned, I've taken a number of trips across the pond to coincide with 49ers football.
+But in October 2010 I chose to visit London because the San Francisco 49ers were in town and, as already mentioned, I'd previously taken a number of journey's across the pond to coincide with 49ers football.

-And those trips happen whether they are Super Bowl bound or heading for the basement of their division.
+And the trips to Candlestick Park were always part of the vacations, whether the 49ers were Super Bowl bound or heading for the bottom of their division.

 Picture

-The flags sport the logo of the 'home team' at Wembley but every NFL team
+The flags sport the logo of the 'home team' at Wembley NFL games but every one of

-was represented by the fans that wore the colours of their own favourites.
+representation from the fans wearing the colours of their favourites.

 Edward ‘Eddie’ DeBartolo, Jr. was the 49ers owner from 1977 to 2000.